trinityw3st/app-dev-learning/README.md

-# 📱 Mobile App Development Projects
+# 📱 Swift App Projects

-This repository contains projects related to **learning mobile app development**.
+This repository will hold all Swift app projects.

-- Currently in the process of learning react native, a react native folder will be visible soon.

-Stay tuned for more projects and experiments! 🚀
+Stay tuned for updates! 🚀